Billionaire Profile

 Early Life

 Min-Liang Tan was born in Singapore on November 5, 1977.
 He is the youngest of four children.
-His parents instilled a strong value on achieving conventional success, but he pursued his passion for gaming.
-He attended Raffles Institution and Hwa Chong Junior College before graduating from the National University of Singapore Faculty of Law (NUS Law).
-He later earned a Master of Laws.
+Tan attended Raffles Institution and Hwa Chong Junior College before pursuing his legal education at the National University of Singapore (NUS), where he obtained a Bachelor of Laws (LLB) in 2001 and a Master of Laws (LLM) in 2002, ranking in the top 20 of his postgraduate class.

 Rise to Success